 The constant pressure associated with work can have repercussions on your body: insomnia, physical or even psychological disorders.
 It is possible to get away from stress with simple relaxation exercises, to be carried out all day, even at the office!
+Here are three exercises to overcome the stress.

 As soon as you wake up, negative thoughts invade you at the simple idea of going to work: to relax, become aware of your breathing.